Fight for Sight funding PhD into rare eye infection that can affect contact lens wearers

 Caused by a microscopic organism called Acanthamoeba which is found in water including freshwater, swimming pools and domestic water supply, the study hopes to provide a new, and comprehensive understanding of the organism.
 Currently little is known about the different types of Acanthamoeba responsible for infection among UK patients because the condition is relatively rare.

-Dr Debbie Nolder and Prof Colin Sutherland at the London School of Hygiene and Tropical Medicine are leading the study in collaboration with the University of Western Scotland.
+Dr Debbie Nolder and Prof Colin Sutherland at the London School of Hygiene and Tropical Medicine are leading the study in collaboration with the University of the West of Scotland.
 They will investigate the multiple different types of the organism to better understand how they react to current treatments, to pave the way for improvements in the diagnosis and care of patients in the UK.

 Your donations make vital research into sight loss, like this project, possible.
 To help us power more projects to help treat and stop sight-loss, donate today.Donate now